I awoke to a coolish morning of 14 degrees with fog. This is the first time Winston has had condensation on him since Australia.

 I awoke feeling good, in fact I felt so good there could have been two of me.
 I headed south to Pakse along similar roads to yesterday.
 I passed through many small villages.
 The weather here has been dry and all the vegetation and grasses are brown and dusty.

 I’m now used of cars and trucks coming at me head on in my lane, today I had a car pull out to overtake a mere 50 metres away, the mental capacity of some people is beyond belief.
-It’s the common sense thing again, it isn’t that common!
+It’s the common-sense thing again, it isn’t that common!

 I checked in to a Guest House in Pakse.
-There was a few hours of daylight left so I decided to see what the problem with the heated grips was.
+There were a few hours of daylight left so I decided to see what the problem with the heated grips was.
 The conclusion is the controller is knackered.
 This means I will have to buy a new one.

 When I went into the room after packing the bike up there was an infestation of ants and mosquitoes.
 One of the things I have learnt on this trip is to carry toilet paper and a can of insect spray.
 Steve 1, insects nil.